Primary beneficiary vs contingent beneficiary

 There are certain situations, though, when the beneficiaries you choose could make your will more complicated, potentially requiring the help of a lawyer.
 Examples may include when you disinherit close family or when you want to leave assets to children from a previous marriage.

-Who a testor (the person who writes a will) chooses as their primary beneficiary depends on their situation.
+Who a testator (the person who writes a will) chooses as their primary beneficiary depends on their situation.
 Many people choose their spouse, domestic partner, or children as their primary beneficiaries, but you can name other family members, friends, businesses, and organizations.
-You could also choose to make a trust the beneficiary of your will, such that your assets would transfer into the trust after you died.
+You could also choose to make a trust the beneficiary of your will, such that your assets would "pour over" into the trust after you died.
 (If you don’t already have a trust, you can also create a trust via your will.)